foundriesio/docs/source/tutorial/index.rst

 - Secure your network communication using the DTLS protocol

-To set up and use this system, follow these pages in order
+To set up and use this system, follow these pages in order.

 .. toctree::
    :maxdepth: 3